ddryl001/codec/README.md

    - /freedomzine/ (109 threads)
    - /u/ (205 threads)

-To download torrents, use an application like [qBittorrent](https://www.qbittorrent.org/download.php). uTorrent tends to stall while downloading these torrents.
+To download torrents, use an application like [qBittorrent](https://www.qbittorrent.org/download.php).

 ## Notes on data format